 The Washington Post: Combining world-class journalism with the latest technologyLearn more

-Google is a Premier Partner with the LMC, which unites local media companies with technology companies to grow digital ad revenue and collaborate on all aspects of advancing the local media news ecosystem.
+Google is a Premier Partner with the LMC, which unites local media companies with technology companies to grow digital ad revenue and advance the local media news ecosystem.

-Google contributed to the development of the Initial Better Ads Standards, the first set of ads standards based entirely on direct feedback from tens of thousands of consumers, and is an ongoing member of the coalition.
+Google contributed to the development of the Initial Better Ads Standards, the first set of ad standards based entirely on direct feedback from tens of thousands of consumers.
+We are also an ongoing member of the coalition.

 Google is participating in and providing financial support for the Trust Project, which explores how journalism can signal its trustworthiness in an increasingly chaotic media landscape.

 Google launched Journalism 360, a coalition of thought leaders, practitioners, and journalists dedicated to accelerating immersive storytelling in news.

 Google is a member of The Association of Magazine Media, a thought leader in the magazine media industry that strives to promote the medium’s vitality, increase revenue, and grow market share.